 ‘You are late!!!’

-Having being working in an Izakaya (Japanese bar) for one and a half year, I have seen my Tencho (shop manager) scolding at foreign part time workers for being late for numerous times.
+Having been working in an Izakaya (Japanese bar) for one and a half years, I have seen my Tencho (shop manager) scolding at foreign part-time workers for being late numerous times.
 For the Japanese who have been brought up in such a time-conscious society, sometimes it is hard for them to accept the ‘loose’ attitude to time held by most of the people who are from other countries.
 Therefore, if you want to fit into Japanese society completely, it is crucial for you to understand the value of punctuality in Japan.
 In this article, I will be writing about what is ‘being punctual’ for Japanese and what to do when you are late to your workplace.

-By now, I think you all have understood how Japanese perceive punctuality and knew that being late just even for 1 minutes can be a huge matter in Japan.
+By now, I think you all have understood how Japanese perceive punctuality and knew that being late for even one minute can be a huge matter in Japan.
 Even if you have understood the importance of punctuality, there are still many chances for you to be late for work due to different reasons.
 So what should we do when we know we are going to be late to the workplace?

-There are many different reasons that make you be late for work.
-The train might delay due to the accident, or you might oversleep.
+There are many different reasons that may cause you to be late for work.
+The train might delay due to an accident, or you might oversleep.
 When you know you are going to be late, the first thing you should do is to contact your workplace.
 You can either call your boss by phone, or you can send a message through LINE.
 And when you are sending a message, there are 3 crucial things that you need to mention in your text:

 3. Time you can arrive

 Apologizing to your boss and your colleagues is the first and the most crucial thing to do.
 When you could not arrive on time, there should be someone who was covering your work.
 If the work is operated by a small number of people, your absence might have caused a huge problem for other workers.
 Therefore the most important thing for you to do is to show respect to your colleagues and apologize.
 So when you are telling your workplace that you are going to be late, you should start with an apology.